quangdangfit/quangdangfit/README.md

 <br />

-Hi, I'm [Quang Dang](https://quangdang.me/), a passionate self-taught web developer and a freelance software engineer from Vietnam.
+Hi, I'm [Quang](https://quangdang.me/), a passionate self-taught web developer and a freelance software engineer from Vietnam.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 <img align="right" alt="GIF" src="https://github.com/quangdangfit/quangdangfit/blob/master/code.gif?raw=true" width="450" height="320" />

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.